Ellis-Ayikwei/waste-wise/Wasgo-FE-Admin/docs/pricing-system.md

-# MoreVans Pricing System Documentation
+# wasgo Pricing System Documentation

 ## Overview

-The MoreVans pricing system is a dynamic, factor-based pricing engine that calculates delivery costs based on multiple variables.
+The wasgo pricing system is a dynamic, factor-based pricing engine that calculates delivery costs based on multiple variables.
 The system consists of two main components:

 1. Pricing Factors - Individual components that affect the final price
 2. Pricing Configurations - Sets of active factors and their base settings